The MA and the MFA in Art are awarded by the Graduate College. The MA is awarded with or without a thesis.

 - A one- to two-page statement of purpose

-- A portfolio (see Portfolio Specifications in the General Catalog)
+- A portfolio (see Portfolio Specifications)

 The application requirement section of your Profile includes an electronic letter of recommendation feature.
 If your program of study requires letters of recommendation, you will be asked to give the contact information of your recommenders including their email on your Admissions Profile.
 The recommender will then get an email giving them instructions on how to upload the recommendation letter and/or form.